 It’s also worth noting that Ayedapt works alongside the dark mode toggle in Control Center, allowing you to control your Home screen’s appearance with just a tap.
 The flawless synergy with iOS’ native dark mode is rather jaw-dropping to say the least.

 For those interested, a promotional demonstration video uploaded by Surenix himself can be found below:

-If you’re ready to give your jailbroken iPhone or iPad with iOS 13 or iPadOS 13 the refreshing aesthetic makeover it needs, then you can purchase Ayedapt from the Dynastic Repo repository for $2.99 via your preferred package manager.
+If you’re ready to give your jailbroken iPhone or iPad with iOS or iPadOS or later the refreshing aesthetic makeover it needs, then you can purchase Ayedapt from the Dynastic Repo repository for $2.99 via your preferred package manager.